|

 Stable Predictions across Unknown Environments

-K. Kuang, P. Cui, S. Athey, R. Xiong, and B. Li
+K. Kuang, P. Cui, S. Athey, R. Xiong, B. Li

 KDD 2018 (oral)